 Structured and proven project management disciplines will ensure your evaluation and subsequent implementation stays on time and on budget.
 Strong project management will keep the team focused on the business goals and outcomes for the new business system.
 The right consultant will maintain the momentum of the project and know the critical path of initiatives to ensure realistic milestones are in place and expectations are managed.

 Due diligence and governance throughout the process including the commercial and legal negotiations is absolutely critical.
-It is important to ensure that expectations between the client and the vendor are aligned, particularly around performance and responsibilities.
+It is important to ensure that expectations between you and the vendor are aligned, particularly around performance and responsibilities.
 A Software Evaluation usually involves a wide group of stakeholders, so any divergence or tension within the decision-making group will need to be assessed for risk, managed and mitigated accordingly.